alpheios-project/arethusa/README.md

 ## Funders

-This project has received support from the [Andrew W. Mellon Foundation](http://www.mellon.org/) and the [Institute of Museum and Library Services](http://imls.gov/).
+This project has received support from the [Andrew W. Mellon Foundation](http://www.mellon.org/) and the [Institute of Museum and Library Services](http://imls.gov/) and [the Humboldt Chair of Digital Humanities at Leipzig](http://www.dh.uni-leipzig.de/wo/)

 ## Varia